-In this article, we ask New Jersey photographer Daniel Stein a few questions about how he goes about taking his stunning astro images.
+In this interview, New Jersey photographer Daniel Stein answers a few questions about how he goes about taking his stunning astrophotography images.

-In particular, we focus on this amazing picture below of the Milky Way reflecting in a glimmering pool of water atop Cascade Mountain in the Adirondacks, New York.
+In particular, we focus on his amazing picture below of the Milky Way reflecting in a glimmering pool of water atop Cascade Mountain in the Adirondacks, New York.

 I planned to shoot the Perseids meteor shower a few days prior to its peak over the weekend of August 11th, 2018.
 I decided to head up to the Catskills, NY as I knew the skies were decently dark without a terribly long round trip drive.

 Thursday evening of August 10th came, and the weather reports started to show their worst.
 I had to rethink my strategy quickly.
 The following morning, I called to cancel my Catskills campground reservation and book a new one in the Adirondacks while on break at work.

 From there, I quickly researched locations and decided to hike Cascade Mountain that night.

 According to Alltrails and individual hiking blogs, it would be a good trail for my first of the 46er high peaks hikes.

 I planned to head towards the Adirondacks right after work as the drive would take me twice as long as getting to the Catskills.